FIVE DAYS IN DUTCHESS

 Ready for some more of the great outdoors?
 Convene with the scenic rolling hills and plains of the Harlem Valley before reaching a geological wonder; an ancient cavern framed by large metamorphic rocks.
 The gothic, pointed arch formation of the stone entrance gave rise to the moniker, “Stone Church.” www.townofdoverny.us/Stone_Church.cfm

 A collection of unique buildings, including an old mill, provide a home for emerging artists here, specifically in fine art, music, film, and dance.
 Meet the makers during the Artists in Residence Open Studios days, and come back for the free annual Summer Festival, which features over 100 artists, 25 bands, film screenings, dance performances, and more. www.wassaicproject.org

 Dinner in the area

 For a casual bite, try Four Brothers in Dover Plains, where the pizza with a Grecian touch has been the specialty since 1976.
-For a cozy tavern atmosphere, try the Old Drover’s Inn, a historic inn that is now open after an extensive renovation (only for special catered events or for reservation for a group of 12 or more).
+For a cozy tavern atmosphere, try the Old Drover’s Inn, a renovated historic inn dating back to 1750.
 A more formal evening is found in Amenia at Serevan, where Chef Serge Madikians brings together distinctive Mediterranean and Middle Eastern flavors using fresh ingredients from surrounding farms.